hbjornoy/higgs-boson-classification/README.md

 - basic_methods_implemented.ipynb
 - step_by_step.ipynb

+### These files need explenation: ###

 #### basic_methods_implemented.ipynb
-- contains the implementations of the 6 basic functions, including optimization of hyperparameters to have a base comparison of the 6 methods.
+Contains the implementations of the 6 basic functions, including optimization of hyperparameters to have a base comparison of the 6 methods.

 #### step_by_step.ipynb
-- contains the step_by_step methodology for our final delivery on Keggle.
+Contains the step_by_step methodology for our final delivery on Keggle.
 This provides an overview of the methods used, including our process to find the optimal solution.